ChenDelong1999/my-academic-website-2023/content/_index.md

       text: "

       - **2023-06-30**.
 Excited to share my latest work done during my internship at Xiaobing.AI -- [*\"Visual Instruction Tuning with Polite Flamingo\"*](/publication/arxiv2023polite)
 !
 During visual instruction tuning of multi-modal LLM, we introduced a multi-modal response rewriter called Polite Flamingo to address the degeneration of response politness, which is a typical instance of the \"multi-modal alignment tax\".
 Thanks my great mentors [Baoyuan Wang](https://sites.google.com/site/zjuwby/) (王宝元) and [Jianfeng Liu](https://www.linkedin.com/in/jianfeng-liu-9539897b/) (刘剑锋) at Xiaobing.AI, and thanks [Wenliang Dai](https://wenliangdai.github.io/) (戴文亮) at HKUST for advicing!
-See our [[github repo]](https://github.com/ChenDelong1999/polite_flamingo) and [[arxiv preprint]](https://arxiv.org/abs/0000.00000).
+See our [arxiv preprint](https://arxiv.org/abs/0000.00000) and [github repo](https://github.com/ChenDelong1999/polite_flamingo).
       <br /><br />

       - **2023-06-19**.
 We annonce [RemoteCLIP](/publication/arxiv2023remoteclip), the first vision-language foundation model for remote sensing.
 RemoteCLIP outperform previous image-text retrieval SoTA by 9.14% mean recall on RSICD dataset and by 8.92% on RSICD dataset.
 For zero-shot classification, our RemoteCLIP outperform CLIP baseline by up to 6.39% average accuracy on 12 downstream datasets.
 This is a team work with brilliant students at [AIM Group](http://multimodality.group/), thanks Zhangqingyun Guan (管张青云), Xiaocong Zhou (周晓聪), Jiale Zhu (朱佳乐), and Wenwen Cai (蔡雯雯)!
 See our arxiv preprint [here](https://arxiv.org/abs/2306.11029).